Icebox Slice & Bake Cookies (1 Dough, 5 Flavors)

 Notes

 4. (Flavor 2) Raspberry White Chocolate: Using a food processor, grind 1 cup (25g) freeze-dried raspberries.
-Sift out the seeds.
+Sift out and discard the seeds.
+You should have about 14g of raspberry powder left after sifting out the seeds.
 In step 2, beat the ground raspberry powder into the dough.
 In step 8, melt 4 ounces of white chocolate, and drizzle over the cooled cookies.

 5. (Flavor 3) Cookies & Cream: In step 2, beat 6 crushed Oreos (70g) into the dough.
-In step 8, melt 2 ounces of white chocolate and 2 ounces of semi-sweet chocolate, and drizzle over the cooled cookies.
-Crush 2 more Oreo cookies and sprinkle over the chocolate.
+In step 8, melt 2 ounces of white chocolate and 2 ounces of semi-sweet chocolate (separately), and drizzle over the cooled cookies.
+Crush 2 more Oreo cookies and sprinkle over the chocolate while it’s still wet.

 6. (Flavor 4) Mint Chocolate Chip: In step 2, beat 3/4 teaspoon peppermint extract, 4 ounces (113g) finely chopped bittersweet or semi-sweet chocolate, and 1 drop green gel food coloring such as Americolor Leaf Green (optional), into the dough.
 In step 8, melt 4 ounces of bittersweet or semi-sweet chocolate.
 Dip each cookie into chocolate.